Highpoint2000/webserver-scanner/README.md

 ![image](https://github.com/user-attachments/assets/853859b9-b472-4560-99c1-84a12950bd88)

-## v3.5
+## v3.6

-- Add a blacklist function for the FMLIST log entries (see instructions!)
+- Add a special blacklist function for the Logfile entries (see instructions!)
+- Future spamming protection for the scanner plugin implemented (Thanks to AmateurAudioDude!)
+- Bandwidth information changed to Hz

 For URDS uploads, the uploader version from 1.0g (Version witht dBµV Flag) upwards must be used!